52.5 F

 “Sharing experiences – that’s the hard part,” says Chaplain Webb.
 “Many military people don’t want to talk about certain events.
 Or, we may not be allowed to share some things because of classified or sensitive information.
 It weighs us down over time.”

-The Answer is Peer Support
+The Answer is Friendship, Peer Support

 According to this report from Mental Health America®, both quantitative and qualitative evidence indicate that peer support lowers the overall cost of mental health services by reducing re-hospitalization rates and days spent in inpatient services, increasing the use of outpatient services.